CSM

 5. How much does the CMS cost?
 Startups have limited budgets for month-to-month expenses.
 Choose a CMS that won’t hurt your bottom line or strain your monthly budget.

 6. Does the CMS offer eCommerce tools?
 If you plan to sell products or services directly through your website, consider whether you have the necessary tools to do so.
-CMS systems that lack eCommerce tools will be easy to eliminate from your consideration set early in the evaluation process.

-There is no one-size-fits-all CMS for startup businesses because each company has unique needs based on its structure, resources and business direction.
+Each company has unique needs based on its structure, resources and business direction.
 The best way to choose a future-proof CMS is to work with a team of experts.

 New Light Digital is a full-service digital marketing agency that helps startups and businesses of all sizes implement the best CMS for their business.
 We build stunning websites on your chosen CMS to create a dynamic online customer experience.
 Schedule a free consultation now to learn more.